What is Uncured Pepperoni? Demystifying the Differences

 Uncured pepperoni is often perceived as a healthier alternative due to its use of natural nitrates instead of synthetic ones.

-However, once in the body, the nitrites formed from both sources are chemically identical.
-Both types of pepperoni are high in sodium and saturated fats, and it’s the heavy, regular consumption of processed meats that have been linked to health issues, not specifying whether the meat is cured or uncured.
+However, the nitrites formed from both sources are chemically identical once in the body.
+Both types of pepperoni are high in sodium and saturated fats, and the heavy, regular consumption of processed meatsโnot specifying whether the meat is cured or uncuredโhas been linked to health issues.

 Therefore, it’s best to enjoy both types of pepperoni in moderation as part of a balanced diet.